Graduate Program Director

 DEGREE PROGRAMS

-Applicants must meet all of the general requirements for admission to the College of Graduate Studies.
+Applicants must meet all of the general requirements for admission to Graduate Studies.
 Admission to the program is selective and based on the academic and professional qualifications of the applicant.
-Applicants with lesser qualifications may be granted provisional graduate student status based on evaluation of their undergraduate records, standardized test (e.g. GRE) results, work experience, and other professional qualifications.
+Although GRE is not required for admission, applicants with lesser qualifications may be granted provisional graduate student status based on evaluation of their undergraduate records, standardized test (e.g. GRE) results, work experience, and other professional qualifications.
 Graduate assistantship is offered to highly qualified applicants based on the needs of the program and the availability of funding.

 The Master of Science in Engineering (MSE) may be characterized as being both career-oriented and flexible.
 Five different plans are available to accommodate the needs of nearly every engineering graduate student.
 Graduate students enrolled in the Mechanical Engineering (ME) graduate program must complete: